greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 You cannot exchange a partition with a replicated table.
 Exchanging a partition with a partitioned table or a child partition of a partitioned table is not supported.

-**Warning:** If you specify the `WITHOUT VALIDATION` clause, you must ensure that the data in table that you are exchanging for an existing partition is valid against the constraints on the partition.
+> **Caution** If you specify the `WITHOUT VALIDATION` clause, you must ensure that the data in table that you are exchanging for an existing partition is valid against the constraints on the partition.
 Otherwise, queries against the partitioned table might return incorrect results.

 ### <a id="topic84"></a>Splitting a Partition